RobPruzan/kyju/README.md

 # Kyju

-A JavaScrit library for building performant, reliable, and beautiful devtools on the web
+A JavaScrit library for building performant and reliable devtools on the web